Things you have overhead but shouldn't have...

 HTP99 said:

-One day whilst showing me his latest shag, he decided to hand me his phone so I could scroll through the pictures; I either scrolled too far or the wrong way and the next picture was of him, stark bk naked with a raging hard onhe quickly snatched his phone back off me and it has never been mentioned between the two of us, however I have told a few people.
+One day whilst showing me his latest shag, he decided to hand me his phone so I could scroll through the pictures; I either scrolled too far or the wrong way and the next picture was of him, stark bk naked with a raging hard onyikeshe quickly snatched his phone back off me and it has never been mentioned between the two of us, however I have told a few people.

 I did that with a friends camera - we were hiking and I hit right instead of left in reviewing the last shot, to be greeted by a series of images of his wife naked in the bath, in various poses.
-Overhearing my Mum and Dad discussing the fact my cousin was adopted.

 My cousin passed away in his 40's.
 I don't believe he was ever told by my Aunt and Uncle that he was adopted, I'm not sure if that was OK for them to keep quiet and deny him the opportunity to meet his genetic parents.